Shashank9811/Data-Analysis-of-Hotel-Booking-Data/README.md

 1)Optimizing Pricing: The hotel management should consider adjusting their pricing strategy to minimize fluctuations in prices during peak demand periods.
 Offering competitive rates during high-demand days may encourage guests to keep their bookings.

 2)Enhancing Facilities and Services: To retain customers and provide added value, the hotel should focus on improving their facilities and services.
 This might include offering additional amenities, enhancing guest experiences, and ensuring a pleasant stay for every guest.

+By implementing these recommendations, the hotel can strive to lower the cancellation rate, leading to improved guest satisfaction and overall business performance.